-Does Jesus' response seem shocking to you?
+Does Jesus's response seem shocking to you?
 Why or why not?

-Jesus spoke in parables so that those who God wants to know His truth, will know.
-Now, doesn't that sound kind of strange?
-I mean, think about that for a second.
-Jesus spoke these stories, these thrown alongside tales so that the people who God wants to understand will understand and subsequently the people who don't want to understand won't.
+Jesus spoke in parables so that those who God wants to know His truth will know.
+Doesn't that sound kind of strange?
+Think about that for a second.
+Jesus told these stories so that the people who God wants to understand will understand, but on the other hand, the people who don't want to understand won't.
 Now doesn't that surprise you?
 It surprises me.
 I remember the first time I read this, I thought to myself, "Wait a second.
-So God doesn't want everyone to know?"
-Initially, Jesus' response might seem harsh, but in reality it was an act of mercy.
-A greater exposure to the truth increases one's accountability toward God in judgment (Matt.
-11:20-24), so concealing the truth may have been an act of grace to those who He knew would be unresponsive.
-But take another look at Jesus' words about those who believe:
+So, God doesn't want everyone to know?"
+It's not that God doesn't want them to understand; it's that they are choosing not to understand.
+They have "closed their eyes" to the truth (Matt.
+13:15).
+It's like trying to have a discussion with someone who refuses to see anyone else's point of view.
+If someone refuses to listen, they will never understand what is being explained.

+But take another look at Jesus's words about those who believe: